 - Sitting for hours increases toxic buildup and interferes with muscular and cellular systems.

 - Hours of continuous sitting raise blood pressure, blood sugar, triglycerides, and cholesterol levels.

 - Lack of physical activity doesn’t allow the body to produce the necessary mechanical stimulation of the tissues to turn the cells into fat-free mass cells, instead of fat mass cells.

-Remember, being sedentary not only contributes to overweight states but correlates with sickness.
-Activity is highly needed by the human body.
-Exercise not only helps you lose body fat but improves your mood, your self-esteem, and keeps your internal systems functioning properly.
-If you are not currently being active, do yourself and your loved ones a favor: start moving at least the minimum required amount.
+Remember, being sedentary not only contributes to overweight states but correlates with diseased states.
+Activity is a must for the human body.
+Exercise not only helps you lose body fat but improves your mood, and your self-esteem, and keeps your internal systems functioning properly.
+If you are not currently being active, do yourself and your loved ones a favor: follow the Physical Activity Guidelines.
 Your body and mind will thank you!